Imagine awaking from sleep only to find you are unable to move. It may feel as though your body is trapped between sleep and wakefulness.

 Paralysis Occurs For Everyone During The Deepest Stage Of Sleep

-Sleep Paralysis Is Usually A Relatively Brief Phenomenon, Though Can Last For Hours And Be Accompanied By Hallucinations
+Sleep Paralysis Is Usually Brief, Though It Can Last For Hours And Be Accompanied By Hallucinations

 Mythic Explanations For Sleep Paralysis Include Demons, Ghosts, And Sex-Crazed Witches

 Sleep Paralysis May Arise From One Of Countless Triggers, From Genetics To Jet Lag Or Depression

 Brain Chemistry Creates The Fear And Anxiety Associated With Sleep Paralysis